Internal / External Posting

 Perform related duties where qualified.

-Short periods of intense concentration while working on pool deck. (frequent)
+Short periods of intense concentration while designing and drafting. (often)

 KEY SKILLS AND ABILITIES

-Understand and apply the techniques of water rescue and first aid.
+Understand and apply the principles and techniques of civil engineering planning, design, estimating, project co-ordination and construction.

 Establish and maintain effective working relationships.

-Deal with the public in a courteous and tactful manner.
+Deal effectively with the public and outside agencies.

 Formal Education, Training and Occupational Certification: